mackoo13/popsicle/docs/user_guide/02_code_transformation.md

 ## LORE transformation (with loop unrolling)

-Usage: `wombat-transform-lore-unroll`
+`wombat-transform-lore-unroll`

-Source code: `transform_lore_unroll.py`

----

-This script is a modification of `wombat-transform-lore-unroll`.
+The effect of this script is the same as of `wombat-transform-lore-unroll`.
 Besides, it inserts a `#pragma` statement above the innermost loop.

 TODO list possible options for unrolling